Will I be affected when the UK leaves the EU?

 Anglia Ruskin University has degree awarding powers as recognised by the UK authorities and our degrees are widely recognised internationally.
 You are advised to check with the relevant authorities in your country if you are in any doubt.
 The same applies for any professional body recognition in the UK and you are advised to check with your local national agency for the recognition and comparison of professional qualifications and skills gained in the UK.

-For more information about current arrangements and future access to the Erasmus programme following the EU referendum, please visit our Erasmus Programme page.
+For more information about current arrangements and future access to the Erasmus programme following Brexit, please visit our Erasmus Programme page.